Vigneshwar-KR/Football_AI_object_detection_project/steps.md

 PROBLEM SEEN:
-    - there's some frames while the ball is not detected and we get a flickering detection of the ball
+    - there's some frames where the ball is not detected and we get a flickering detection of the ball
     - when the bounding boxes of different player coincide and pass through, the track id differs and the model detects, assigns a new object and it's is not tracked properly

+### Ball Interpolation
+#### Problem task
+- there's some frames where the ball is not detected and we get a flickering detection of the ball

+We use interpolate function from pandas to find the missing detections of the ball.
+It gives us a decent result, as there are some lags noted in the output.
+But this generalizes well to our problem.

+### Player ball assigner
+- we annotate the player who has the ball by calculating the distance between the ball and the player's foot.
+We set a threshold and see if the distance is below the threshold to draw a red triangle on the player.

+### Ball possession percentage
+- this is calculated by finding the ratio of frames assigned to each team and total number of frames assigned to both teams

+### Perspective Transformation
+- helps us to know how much a player has moved in unit measurements in real world